stamen/map-gl-style-build/README.md

 ### Helper functions

-As a module, this library also exports two helper functions:
+As a JS module, this library also exports two helper functions:

 **`mergeOverrides`:**
 Merges overrides with a base style or other overrides.
 Typically you can rely on `map-gl-style-build` to add overrides to your layers' base styles, but sometimes it makes sense to merge overrides earlier in situations where a layer's styles are complicated.